Classical Yang-Baxter equation, Lagrangian multiforms and ultralocal integrable hierarchies: Discussion and conclusion

 The corresponding $r$-matrix would be defined as $r \coloneqq \pi_+ - \pi_- \in \End \bm\A_{\bm\lambda}(\g)$ and would presumably have a kernel of the form $\big( (\iota_{\mu_b} \iota_{\lambda_a} + \iota_{\lambda_a} \iota_{\mu_b}) r_{12}(\lambda, \mu) \big)_{a, b \in \CP}$.
 We could then use this kernel into our generating Lagrangian multiform and construct integrable hierarchies by the same method as we have done.
 One candidate to see if such a programme can be realised is the elliptic $r$-matrix \cite{Sk,Belavin-elliptic}.

 The other obvious restriction of the present work is the condition that $r$ be skew-symmetric.
 In fact, we wrote the CYBE \eqref{CYBE} in its non-skew-symmetric form on purpose.
 Once again, some of our results appear to hold without this assumption.
 This is the case for the commutativity of the vector fields \eqref{def_gen_vf} as can be seen from the proof of Proposition \ref{commuting_vf}.
 The extension of our construction to the non-skew-symmetric case, hence to non-ultralocal field theories, appears rather challenging as the current form of our generating Lagrangian multiform simply does not allow for such an extension.
 We are currently investigating this exciting issue which promises to have connection with the framework of classical affine Gaudin models, developed in \cite{Vicedo:2017cge, Delduc:2019bcl}, that provides a unifying formalism for constructing and studying a very broad class of non-ultralocal classical integrable field theories.
+A first step in that direction was achieved recently \cite{CDS} where it was shown how to incorporate the non-skew symmetric case naturally in the context of finite-dimensional integrable hierarchies.

 It was shown in \cite{Vicedo:2019dej} that classical affine Gaudin models are closely related to $4d$ mixed topological-holomorphic Chern-Simons theory introduced and studied in \cite{Costello:2013zra, Costello:2013sla, Costello:2017dso, Costello:2018gyb, Costello:2019tri}, see also \cite{Delduc:2019whp, Benini:2020skc, Lacroix:2020flf}.
 In fact, $4d$ Chern-Simons theory also naturally provides a framework for constructing a very broad class of ultralocal integrable field theories (see also \cite{Zotov:2010kb} for a description of ultralocal integrable field theories as affine Gaudin models).
 In this context, it was shown in \cite{CSV}, see also \cite{Fukushima:2020tqv}, that the rational Zakharov-Mikhailov models, one of the main classes of examples that we reproduced here, could be obtained from $4d$ Chern-Simons theory with certain line defects.
 However, the construction of \cite{CSV} is, by design, able to produce only the action of a single Zakharov-Mikhailov model, as opposed to its entire hierarchy, starting from that of $4d$ Chern-Simons theory.
 It seems natural to wonder if such a construction, and in fact the whole $4d$ Chern-Simons approach, could be adapted to our generating Lagrangian multiform framework in order to derive entire integrable hierarchies and not just single models from this point of view.